jakeard/Data-Structures/3-trees.md

 ![Tree Operations](images/tree_ops.png)

+## Common Errors

+The common errors for trees are similar to linked lists, in that you may forget to have a pointer point to a new node after attempting to add the new node to the tree.

 ## Example

 Once again, the following example assumes you have already created a way to keep track of a BST.